waldoj/technology-budgeting/docs/plays/systems.md

 ## Key questions

 - Is there a single point of failure that can bring the whole system down?
-(If so, that’s probably monolith, not a system.)
+(If so, that’s probably a monolith, not a system.)
 - If one vendor’s contract needs to be terminated for non-performance, can the others continue to work without interruption?